-Classes begin on Tuesday, September 1.
-There will not be a Fall Break.
-To minimize occupancy in studio spaces and maximize student access to studios and Weitzman resources, the various departments and programs at Weitzman will offer in-person studios 1-2 per week on alternating days and on staggered schedules.
+Spring classes begin on Wednesday, January 20, 2021.
+To minimize occupancy in studio spaces and maximize student access to studios and Weitzman resources, the various departments and programs at Weitzman will offer in-person studios 1-2 times per week on alternating days and on staggered schedules.
 Courses will also be offered in the summer of 2021.
-Additionally, all classes will move online beginning Monday, November 23.
 Please contact your department for details if you have not already received information about your course of study for Academic Year 2020-2021.
 Visit the Weitzman Academic Calendar for details.

 The Weitzman Campus Compact: A Shared Responsiblity

 The Weitzman School remains committed to protecting the health and safety of students, faculty and staff, while carrying out the educational, research, and community engagement aspects of our mission.
 To this end, all courses and studios can be taught or attended remotely.
 In support of the enhanced health and safety measures implemented in Weitzman facilities, all members of the Weitzman Community who come to campus are expected to observe the following protocols.

 - Complete PennOpen Pass wellness checks and monitor for symptoms before entering any Weitzman or campus building.
 For more information, visit the Penn Medicine website.

 - Stay home if you are experiencing COVID19 symptoms or are concerned for your health or safety.

 - Participate in contact tracing following confirmation of a positive COVID test result.

 - Wear a facial covering at all times when in public or common areas, including in classrooms and studios.

 - Maintain at least 6 feet of physical distance from others and avoid crowds of over 25 people.